Equality Algorithm

 The equality of values belonging the the Array category is determined in the following way:

-1. If ignorePrototypes is set to false and the values have different prototypes, then they are considered unequal.
+ignorePrototypesis set tofalseand the values have different prototypes, then they are considered unequal. - If the values have different

-3. The objects are compared using recursive object equality.
+lengths, then they are considered unequal. - The objects are compared using recursive object equality.

 Date, Number, Boolean